TheMattyDGWU/week4-code-quiz/README.md

 Week 4 - a JavaScript Quiz!!

-GIVEN I am taking a code quiz
+GIVEN I am taking a code quiz.
-WHEN I click the start button
+WHEN I click the start button.
 THEN a timer starts and I am presented with a question WHEN I answer a question
 THEN I am presented with another question